 Expectations for Teen Volunteers:

 The beginning responsibility of most volunteers will be shelving in an assigned area, this includes: not only shelving books, but also straightening & edging books on shelves, shelf reading for correct placement, and cleaning shelves.
-In addition there may be special projects, depending on your interest, such as: creating content for the Informed Teens blog; creating displays and shelf talkers; book processing; assisting with library events; or meeting with the Y.A.
+In addition there may be special projects, depending on your interest, such as: creating content for the teen page; creating displays and shelf talkers; book processing; assisting with library events; or meeting with the Y.A.
 Librarian to brainstorm and plan teen programs and events, etc. We will try to accommodate individual interests when assigning shelving areas and special projects, however, specific project requests cannot be guaranteed.
 Volunteers are expected to complete all assigned projects to the best of their abilities.

 The beginning responsibility of most volunteers will be shelving in an assigned area, this includes: not only shelving books, but also straightening & edging books on shelves, shelf reading for correct placement, and cleaning shelves.
-In addition there may be special projects, depending on your interest, such as: creating content for the Informed Teens blog; creating displays and shelf talkers; book processing; assisting with library events; or meeting with the Y.A.
+In addition there may be special projects, depending on your interest, such as: creating content for the teen page; creating displays and shelf talkers; book processing; assisting with library events; or meeting with the Y.A.
 Librarian to brainstorm and plan teen programs and events, etc. We will try to accommodate individual interests when assigning shelving areas and special projects, however, specific project requests cannot be guaranteed.
 Volunteers are expected to complete all assigned projects to the best of their abilities.

 To prepare for shelf management work please try this basic Shelver quiz.
 There are two portions: Fiction and Dewey (Nonfiction).